Refine your search

 Accessibility refers to the design of physical, psychological and social environments so as to allow everyone to function as equals despite their individual characteristics.
 At the university, accessibility is something that concerns all students and staff members; however, it is of particular importance to those members of the academic community who have a disability, who […]

-Special exam facilities and practices [page]
+Accesible exam facilities [page]

 Minor subject studies in the UEF [page]